Totoposte Wars: Background, 1890

 On June 22, 1890, Salvadoran president Francisco Menéndez was overthrown by General Carlos Ezeta.
 As a result, many officials with ties to the previous administration fled the country to Guatemala.
 The officials made a request to Guatemalan President Manuel Lisandro Barillas Bercián to invade El Salvador and depose Ezeta, alleging that he was planning an invasion of Guatemala.
 The claims were false as the officials wanted to regain power, but Barillas Bercián believed the claims and made a decree declaring war on El Salvador on June 27, 1890.

 First War

 Guatemalan soldiers were mobilized to the border with El Salvador.
-Camilo Álvarez, a Salvadoran exile, was one of the army's commanders.
+A column of Guatemalan troops, composed of forces from Santa Rosa, Alta Verapaz and Jutiapa was attacked by Salvadoran troops and emigrants from Guatemala.
+General Pedro Barillas, who commanded it, retreated violently and took favorable positions where he repelled the Salvadoran force Salvadoran Camilo Álvarez, a Salvadoran exile, was one of the army's commanders.
 The Guatemalan soldiers halted their advance when they arrived at the border.
 Meanwhile, Ezeta's army was busy crushing a rebellion in San Salvador, the nation's capital.
 After months of no combat and effective stalemate, diplomats signed a peace treaty on August 21, 1890.

 Guatemalans called this the "Totoposte War", since it only served to mobilize ground corn grain (totoposte) to feed troops that never fought, which damaged the economy of the country.